Flying a Drone in Helsinki - Learn the Basics

 Cold Weather – a Danger for Drones

-Helsinki winters can be quite harsh, with temperatures often dipping below freezing and even reaching as low as -25 degrees Celsius.
-It’s crucial to be aware of your drone’s cold weather limitations, as extreme temperatures can impact its performance.
-When flying in cold conditions, exercise extra caution, especially over bodies of water, people, or buildings.
+Helsinki winters can be pretty harsh, with temperatures often dipping below freezing and reaching as low as -25 degrees Celsius.
+Be aware of your drone’s cold weather limitations, as extreme temperatures can impact its performance.
+When flying in freezing conditions, exercise extra caution, especially over bodies of water, people, or buildings.

 Read about the best season to visit Helsinki